stefanoschmidt1995/mbank/README.md

 - The WF FD approximant (it must be lal)
 - Maximum number of templates in each tile: this tunes the hierarchical tiling (`--template-in-tile` argument)
 - A coarse grid for tiling: the tiling can be parallelized and performed independently on each split (`--grid-size` argument)
-- The placing method `--placing-method` for the templates in each tile ('geometric', 'stochastic', 'pure_stochastic', 'uniform', 'iterative').
-The geometric method is recommended.
+- The placing method `--placing-method` for the templates in each tile ('geometric', 'stochastic', 'pure_stochastic', 'uniform', 'iterative', 'random').
+The 'stochastic' method is recommended.

+If you don't have a favourite PSD, you can download one with `wget https://dcc.ligo.org/public/0165/T2000012/002/aligo_O3actual_H1.txt`.

-An example command to generate a simple precessing bank with precession placed only on one BH is:
+An example command to generate a simple non-precessing bank is:
 ```Bash
 mbank_run \
 	--run-name myFirstBank \